martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 (for TLS 1.3).
 In TLS 1.3, the `external_session_id` extension MUST NOT be included in a ServerHello.

-Endpoints MUST check that the `id` parameter in the extension that they receive includes the `tls-id` attribute value that they received in their peer's session description.
+Endpoints MUST check that the `session_id` parameter in the extension that they receive includes the `tls-id` attribute value that they received in their peer's session description.
 Endpoints can perform string comparison by ASCII decoding the TLS extension value and comparing it to the SDP attribute value, or compare the encoded TLS extension octets with the encoded SDP attribute value.
 An endpoint that receives a `external_session_id` extension that is not identical to the value that it expects MUST abort the connection with a fatal `handshake_failure` alert.

 An endpoint that is communicating with a peer that does not support this extension will receive a ClientHello, ServerHello or EncryptedExtensions that